harthsw/www.harth-lang.org/content/post/names-identities.md

 * An `Owner`; the owner definition of this scope.
 * Zero or more `Definitions`; any known definitions in this scope.
 * Zero or more `References`; any known references to this definitions in this scope.

+# Conclusion

+Not much new here, if you are very familiar with semantic analysis, names and types.

+Some differences;

+* the language reflection is explicitly modeled by types,
+* the definitions have mutable `Path` or `Name` to allow for renaming.
+* the definitions are uniquely identified using `Identity` (guids).

+Some thoughts:

+* Using `Identity` allows for definitions to be stored in databases.
+* Harth itself will almost certainly not use SQL or no-SQL directly.
+* The most often used refactoring "Rename" should be a little easier to implement;
+  * require changing the name/path of all known and bound `Reference` and `Definition` instances,
+  * require the binding process to have completed successfully,
+  * have the invariant that the bindings remain immutable (the same) once renaming is complete.
+  * should therefore be both global and stable.

 [Harth Programming Language]: /
 [GUID]: https://en.wikipedia.org/wiki/Globally_unique_identifier